Forays/ForaysIntoNorrendrin/README.md

 By default, the project will run in its own window, using OpenTK.
 To make it run in a terminal, follow these steps:

-1. Open ConsoleForays.csproj instead of opening the main Forays.sln or Forays.csproj, *or*, temporarily replace Forays.csproj with ConsoleForays.csproj and then open the main Forays.sln solution.
+1. Open ConsoleForays.sln instead of Forays.sln.
 2. Change the first line of the Main method (in Main.cs) by uncommenting "Screen.GLMode = false;".
 3. Compile in Debug mode!
 Then run ConsoleForays.exe.